hasura/graphql-engine/docs/graphql/core/deployment/environments.rst

 Introduction
 ------------

-This guide will show how to approach various stages of development with Hasura Cloud.
+This guide will show how to approach various stages of development with Hasura.

 Local development
 -----------------